 Eligible projects are characterised by high professional standards, long-term value for the community and social responsibility.
-Results of projects or activities that receive donations must generally be accessible to the public.
+Results of projects or activities that receive donations must be accessible to the public.

-When awarding donations, priority is given to applicants from countries in which the COWI Group is established and projects relating to the COWI Group's professional fields of activity.
+When awarding donations, priority is given to applicants from countries in which the COWI Group is established, and projects relating to the COWI Group's professional fields of activity.

 Universities, research institutes, well-established organisations or individuals are eligible for donations.
-Activities that receive donations must normally be anchored in a solid professional environment.
+Activities that receive donations must be anchored in a solid professional environment.

 Small donations may be given to specific projects with long-term perspectives.

 - Industrial PhD studies

 Partial funding of salary may be granted to industrial PhD studies of employees with COWI Group companies.